Help End Child Labour: 22 Brands Committed to Child Labour Free Clothing

 Full Transparency and Traceability

-First and foremost, fashion brands against child labour need to be able to trace their whole supply chain.
+First and foremost, fashion brands against child labour need to trace their whole supply chain.
 Not just the garment factories where the end product is made, but the entire chain, right back to material production.

-There has been some improvement in the last couple of years.
+There has been some improvement in recent years.
 According to the Ethical Fashion Report 2021 the percentage of companies actively working to trace their raw material suppliers has increased from 48% in 2019 to 69% in 2021.
 This is a great step forward.

 Ensuring High Labour Standards